-Ferrovial is a multinational infrastructure and services company with 74,000 employees and a presence in over 15 countries.
-You can find Ferrovial and our filial companies across the globe through our four business lines; services, toll roads, construction and airports.
-Ferrovial’s markets include countries such as the United Kingdom, Spain, Portugal, Poland, USA and Canada.
+Ferrovial is a multinational infrastructure and services company with 63,070 employees and a presence in 6 core markets.
+You can find Ferrovial and our filial companies across the globe through our four business lines; energy infrastructure and mobility, toll roads, construction and airports.
+Ferrovial’s markets include countries such as the USA, Canada, United Kingdom, Poland or Spain.
 All these countries have their own rich history, culture and traditions and unique ways of celebrating important dates in the calendar.
 With Easter week coming up we had a look into how people celebrate Easter across Ferrovial’s global markets and discovered many fascinating traditions along the way.
 Here we share with you just some of the intriguing traditions that take place in each country.
 Have a read and however you’re celebrating be sure to have a very happy Easter!

 In the UK the tradition of rolling decorated eggs down hills is a tradition that goes back hundreds of years.
 It is known as “pace-egging” and the name comes from the Old English ‘Pasch’ which means Passover.
 Easter Egg rolling still takes place today in a number of locations across the country including Preston, Derby and Edinburgh.
 Traditionally the eggs were wrapped in onion skins and boiled so that they appeared a shade of gold but nowadays they are normally painted.
 An old Lancashire legend states that the broken eggshells must be carefully crushed afterwards or they will be taken and used as boats by witches.